Portrait of Adele Bloch-Bauer I: Bloch-Bauer (1907–1941)

 In December 1937 Gustav's daughter–and Ferdinand's niece–Maria, married the young opera singer Fritz Altman.
 Ferdinand gave her Adele's jewelled choker, depicted in the painting, as a wedding present.
-Ferdinand left Vienna for his Czechoslovakian castle in March 1938, following the Anschluss (annexation) of Austria by Nazi Germany.
+Ferdinand left Vienna for his Czechoslovak castle in March 1938, following the Anschluss (annexation) of Austria by Nazi Germany.
 That autumn, following the Munich Agreement allowing the Nazi annexations in Czechoslovakia, he realised he was not safe and left for Paris.
 In September the following year, he moved to neutral Switzerland where he lived in a hotel.
 In his absence the Nazi regime falsely accused him of evading taxes of 1.4 million Reichsmarks.
 His assets were frozen and, in May 1938, a seizure order was issued that allowed the state to dispose of his property as they felt fit.
 His sugar factory was confiscated and turned over to the state, and went through a process of Aryanisation as Jewish shareholders and managers were replaced.
 His Viennese residence became an office of Deutsche Reichsbahn, the German railway company, while his castle in Czechoslovakia was taken after the German occupation as the personal residence of the SS-Obergruppenführer Reinhard Heydrich.

 As part of the process to deal with the purported tax evasion, the Nazi lawyer Friedrich Führer was appointed as the administrator of the estate.
 In January 1939 he convened a meeting of museum and gallery directors to inspect the works and to give an indication of which they would like to obtain.
 After the collection was catalogued, Adolf Hitler used the Führervorbehalt decree to obtain part of the collection at a reduced price.
 (Note: Hitler ordered three works by Rudolf von Alt and Ferdinand Georg Waldmüller's Portrait of Prince Esterhazy with White Rabbit to be transferred to his personal collection.)
 Several other Nazi leaders, including Hermann Göring, the Commander-in-Chief of the Luftwaffe, also obtained works from the collection.
 Göring also used the Führervorbehalt decree to obtain the jewelled choker that had been given to Maria Altmann; it was given as a gift to Emmy, his wife.